BibekLakra91/recommendation-system/README.md

 # Personalised Recommendation System for a Content Feed

 This repository contains code for building a recommendation system after finding similarity measurements using cosine similarity.
-The system is trained on a dataset with user interactions and item features.
+The model undergoes training using 70% of the provided dataset.

 ## Data